byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 #### *Materials and Tools Needed*

-- A minimum of two 5-gallon (or suitable size) nesting buckets with tight fitting lids (three is best to have a rotation)
+- A minimum of two 5-gallon (or suitable size) nesting bins with tight fitting lids (three is best to have a rotation)
 - Absorbent material (peat moss, coconut coir, shredded newspaper, sawdust, dried small leaf or grass...)
 - Bokashi starter mix (can be purchased or home cultured)
 - Food remnants chopped into small pieces
 - drill or soldering iron
 - clay building brick or same size rock

-#### *Setting up The Bokashi Buckets*
+#### *Setting up The Bokashi Bins*

 ![Melting holes in larger bins for bokashi.](./bokashiImages/bokashiBinBuildHole_web.jpg)

-Melting holes in larger bins for bokashi.
+Making holes in the *inner* bins for bokashi fermentation to have good drainage.

-- On the bottom of one bucket, drill or melt with a soldering iron, 20 to 30 holes with a 1/8- to 1/4-inch drill bit.
+- On the bottom of the inner bin, drill or melt with a soldering iron, 20 to 30 holes with a 1/8- to 1/4-inch drill bit.
-- Place brick or rock in the bucket with no holes.
+- Place a brick or rock in the bin with no holes.
-- Set the bucket with holes into the solid bucket, with no holes.
+- Set the bin with holes into the solid bin, with no holes.
-- Cover the bucket with a tight-fitting lid.
+- Cover the bin with a tight-fitting lid.
-- Start adding food remnants and bokashi inoculant, Starter Mix to the bucket.
+- Start adding food remnants, layering with bokashi inoculant *Starter Mix* after each deposit.
+Compact and close the bin.
-- Harvest liquid fertilizer (bokashi tea) by lifting the top bucket off of the bottom bucket, pouring any liquid into a separate container.
+- Harvest liquid fertilizer (bokashi tea) by lifting the inner bokashi bin from the outer bin.
+Harvesting any liquid into a separate container.
 Observe on a regular basis.

-Note: The brick creates space for the liquid fertilizer to collect and to ensure the buckets do not get stuck together as the inner bucket fills.
+Note: The brick creates space for the liquid fertilizer to collect and to ensure the bins do not get stuck together as the inner bin fills.

 ![Apartment setup is easy and clean.](./bokashiImages/bokashiWorkingSetClosed_web.JPG) Apartment setup is easy, clean and scalable.